gutenye/email-notification/README.md

-# Email Notification
+# Guten Email Notification

-> Free, unlimited, ntfy like email notification
+> Zero configuration, ntfy like email notification.
+> Supports various services like Jellyfin, Komodo, BilibiliToolPro, etc

 - You must have a domain in Cloudflare
 - You can only send emails to your own email addresses